 Finalists will receive publication of a selected, previously unpublished poem in The Louisville Review, and we will hold an online reading for the winner and finalists.

-The reading fee of $25 includes a 1-year print subscription to The Louisville Review
+The reading fee of $25 includes a 1-year print subscription to The Louisville Review.

 Submissions through Submittable only.